Baldwin Wallace University: History

-In the fall of 2011, a task force was developed by BW President Dick Durst.
+In the fall of 2011, a task force was developed by BW president Dick Durst.
 On February 11, 2012, it was announced that Baldwin–Wallace College would become Baldwin Wallace University after approval by the BW Board of Trustees.
-The name would become effective on July 1 of 2012, with complete implementation by the end of 2012.
+The name would become effective on July 1, 2012, with complete implementation by the end of 2012.
 In addition to the new university designation, seal, and logo, "B-W" would drop the hyphen in its name.